LinkedIn Lead Generation Service

 Why does Saratoga utilize LinkedIn for lead generation?

-- Transparency of the source of the leads: We know exactly where the leads are coming from.
-No low-quality black box sources here – just LinkedIn members who make personal decisions when they are on the platform.
+- Transparency of the source of the leads: With LinkedIn, you know exactly where the leads are coming from.
+No low-quality black box sources here – just LinkedIn members who make decisions when they are on the platform.

 - Highly targeted: LinkedIn allows you to set up the campaign according to the specifications we jointly decide upon.
-That includes geography, industries, job titles, even specific companies (for ABM campaigns) – everything is known ahead of time.
+That includes geography, industries, job titles, and, of course, for specific companies for ABM campaigns – all the setup is planned ahead of time.

-- Intent of the prospects: When LinkedIn members view the feeds where your ads are displayed, they are often looking for materials that help them with their jobs – a key mindset criteria of value to B2B firms.
+- Intent of the prospects: When LinkedIn members view the feeds where your ads are displayed, they are often looking for materials which help them with their jobs – a key mindset criteria for B2B firms.

 How it Works